The 2025 California Whitewater Rafting Season Update

 We offer rafting trips in California from April until the end of October every year, and each river has its own season.
 In 2025, a healthy Sierra snowpack and full reservoirs set us up for a long, full season of whitewater rafting fun.
 Whether you are looking for a family-friendly trip with the kids or a thrilling ride for your group of experienced rafters, you have great options to choose from!

-Summer rafting conditions continue even after Labor Day!
-Dam-controlled rivers with upstream reservoirs benefit from healthy flows released on a consistent, regular schedule:
+During the fall months, we offer trips on select rivers with high-elevation upstream reservoirs that provide healthy flows released on a consistent, regular schedule:

 South Fork of the American (Class 3+ Beginner-Intermediate)